 The Company's ECAP is intended to provide certain employees an opportunity to defer their salary and/or bonus on a pre-tax basis.
 In addition, the Company, as part of its compensation philosophy, makes discretionary contributions into the ECAP and such contributions may be granted to key employees annually based on the employee's performance.
 Certain key management may also receive Company ECAP contributions upon commencement of employment.
-The Company amortizes these contributions on a straight-line basis over the service period, generally a five year period.
-Participants have the ability to allocate their deferrals among a number of investment options and may receive their benefits at termination, retirement or 'in service' either in a lump sum or in quarterly installments over one-to-15 years.
+The Company amortizes these contributions on a straight-line basis over the service period, generally a five-year period.
+Participants have the ability to allocate their deferrals among a number of investment options and receive their benefits at termination, retirement or 'in service' either in a lump sum or in quarterly installments over one-to-15 years.
 The ECAP amounts that are expected to be paid to employees over the next 12 months are classified as a current liability included in compensation and benefits payable on the accompanying consolidated balance sheets.

-The Company issued ECAP awards during fiscal 2023, 2022 and 2021 of \$6.5 million, \$7.5 million and \$8.2 million, respectively.
+The Company issued ECAP awards during fiscal 2024, 2023 and 2022 of \$7.1 million, \$6.5 million and \$7.5 million, respectively.

 The ECAP is accounted for whereby the changes in the fair value of the vested amounts owed to the participants are adjusted with a corresponding charge (or credit) to compensation and benefits costs.
-During both fiscal 2023 and 2021, the deferred compensation liability increased; therefore, the Company recognized a compensation expense of \$3.5 million and \$37.3 million, respectively.
-Offsetting the increase in compensation and benefits expense in fiscal 2023 and 2021 was an increase in the fair value of marketable securities (held in trust to satisfy obligations of the ECAP liabilities) of \$2.9 million and \$38.5 million in fiscal 2023 and 2021, recorded in other income (loss), net on the consolidated statements of income.
-During fiscal 2022, deferred compensation liability decrease; therefore, the Company recognized a reduction in compensation expense of \$10.6 million.
-Offsetting the decrease in compensation and benefits expense in fiscal 2022 was a decrease in the fair value of marketable securities (held in trust to satisfy obligations of the ECAP liabilities) of \$2.9 million and \$38.5 million and \$38.5 million in fiscal 2023 and 2021, recorded in other income (loss), net on the consolidated statements of income.
-During fiscal 2022, recorded in other income (loss), net on the consolidated statement of income.
+During fiscal 2024 and 2023, the deferred compensation liability increased; therefore, the Company recognized a compensation expense of \$29.5 million and \$3.5 million, respectively.
+Offsetting the increase in compensation and benefits expense in fiscal 2024 and 2023 was an increase in the fair value of marketable securities (held in trust to satisfy obligations of the ECAP liabilities) of \$29.8 million and \$2.9 million in fiscal 2024 and 2023, respectively, recorded in other income (loss), net on the consolidated statements of income.
+During fiscal 2022, deferred compensation liability decreased; therefore, the Company recognized a reduction in compensation expense of \$10.6 million.
+Offsetting the decrease in compensation and benefits expense in fiscal 2022 was a decrease in the fair value of marketable securities (held in trust to satisfy obligations of the ECAP liabilities) of \$12.0 million in fiscal 2022, recorded in other income (loss), net on the consolidated statement of income.